What to Expect After a Plagiocephaly Diagnosis

 When your baby has been diagnosed with plagiocephaly, or “flat-head syndrome,” it’s natural to have a lot of questions, as well as worries or concerns.
 At Boston Orthotics & Prosthetics, we treat hundreds of infants for plagiocephaly every year, and we can tell you there is nothing to worry about!
 Of course, it helps to have a good idea of what the process will involve.
 With the help of one of our lead cranial experts, Laura Norville, CO, we offer a brief summary of what to expect after your child has been diagnosed with plagiocephaly or brachycephaly.

 If your baby has been diagnosed with plagiocephaly (flattening of one side of the head) or brachycephaly (flattening of the back of the head) and you have been referred to Boston O&P, your Boston O&P orthotist will do an initial evaluation, take measurements, and, if appropriate, take a 3D scan of your baby’s head.

 Your orthotist will tell you the measurements and explain what they mean.
-If a Boston Band is not appropriate for your baby’s particular case, your clinician may recommend repositioning right, repositioning left and tummy time.
+If a Boston Band is not appropriate for your baby’s particular case, your clinician may recommend repositioning right, repositioning left, using the Perfect Noggin for sleeping, and tummy time.

 If the Boston Band is recommended, you will receive an estimate for how long your child will need to wear the helmet and what results you can expect.
 How long your child may need to wear the Boston Band depends on how flat the head is and the amount of growth remaining.